Professional wrestling match types: Steel cage match

+Bungee Match

+A Bungee Match is a type of match in which two competitors are enclosed in a steel cage with on side open, each are wearing a secure harness attached to a bungee cord and are suspended high into the air to have a wrestling match.
+The winner is the wrestler who throws their opponent out of the cage forcing the opponent to swing from the cord.
+The match was held in Global Wrestling Federation between Chaz Taylor and Steven Dane on August 14, 1992 which Dane was thrown out of the cage.
+This match type was never attempted again likely due to the low match quality (as both Dane and Taylor were enclosed in a small cage with little room to move), poor camera work with only camera inside the cage not functioning and taking place at night offering low visibility for the audience and camera crew below, and the overall danger of the match itself.

+Weaponized Steel Cage Match

+While steel cage matches aren't normally accompanied by weapons for singles matches, a hardcore variation does allow for weapons to be used.
+In 2025, Blake Monroe and Jordynne Grace would have a weaponized steel cage match at No Mercy.
+Weapons are clipped around the cage and clearly seen, and it can only be decided by pinfall or submission, making the cage shorter than a normal cage.

 Asylum match

-The Asylum match is the name given to two different types of matches, both involving a chain link cage in the shape of a circle placed in the middle of the ring.
+The Asylum match is the name given to three different types of matches, involving a chain link cage in the shape of a circle placed in the middle of the ring.

-The first Asylum match type was a match created by Scott Steiner in WCW, held within a small chain link cage in the shape of a circle placed in the middle of the ring.
+The first type was a match created by Scott Steiner in WCW, held within a small chain link cage in the shape of a circle placed in the middle of the ring.
 Victory occurred only by submission.

-On May 16, 2016, a second type of Asylum match was introduced and scheduled between Dean Ambrose and Chris Jericho at Extreme Rules, a variation to the steel cage match where weapons are suspended above the cage and escaping the cage is not a means of victory, leaving only pinfall or submission.
+On May 16, 2016, a second type was introduced and scheduled between Dean Ambrose and Chris Jericho at Extreme Rules, a variation to the steel cage match where weapons are suspended above the cage and escaping the cage is not a means of victory, leaving only pinfall or submission.

-On August 10, 2019, a third type of Asylum match, which also included a barbed wire steel cage stipulation (a type of match where the steel cage door is locked with chains and a padlock) was introduced after Adam Cole and Johnny Gargano tied one to one after a normal match and a no holds barred match at NXT TakeOver: Toronto (2019) where weapons are connected to the steel cage and barbed wire on the top.
+On August 10, 2019, a third type, which also included a barbed wire steel cage stipulation (a type of match where the steel cage door is locked with chains and a padlock), was introduced after Adam Cole and Johnny Gargano tied one to one after a normal match and a no holds barred match at NXT TakeOver: Toronto (2019) where weapons are connected to the steel cage and barbed wire on the top.